JetBrains/intellij-sdk-docs/topics/intro/intellij_platform.md

 Many of the existing IntelliJ Platform features are implemented as plugins that can be included or excluded depending on the needs of the end product.
 See the [](basics.md) for more details.

-The IntelliJ Platform is a JVM application, implemented mostly in Java and [Kotlin](https://kotlinlang.org).
-Developing plugins for products based on the IntelliJ Platform requires experience with at least one of these languages, its standard and third party libraries, and associated tooling.
-At this time, it's not possible to extend the IntelliJ Platform in non-JVM languages.

 > In some cases, implementing an actual IntelliJ Platform plugin might not be necessary, as [alternative solutions](plugin_alternatives.md) exist.
 >
 {type="tip"}